(Updated as of February 2019)

 I. WHAT TYPE OF VISA SHOULD I APPLY FOR?

 Visiting Japan by Filipino nationals for tourism or visiting friends/relatives requires a Visa.
-Once you decide to visit or if you have availed of a package tour, you need to apply for a Visa for Tourist/Visit Friends or Distant Relatives.
+Once you decide to visit or if you have availed of a package tour, you need to apply for a Visa for Tourism or Visit Friends or Distant Relatives.
 The Visa for Visiting Distant Relatives extends to cousins and further relatives.
 In case the applicant is applying together with an individual who has a relative in Japan (up to the third degree of relationship), follow the requirements for “Visiting Relatives”.

 II.
 WHAT ARE THE REQUIREMENTS?

 - Broken lamination of the photo part is not accepted.
 Must have signature and have at least two (2) blank pages.

 - Must be valid within six (6) months from date of travel.

 - Application Form can be downloaded here.
 It must be printed in A4 size bond paper.